 - If planting in the ground, wait until the risk of frost is over – usually late May onwards.
 Acclimatise the plants by leaving them outside in their pots for a few days.

-- Choose a sunny spot and one that’s not exposed to high winds.
+- Choose a sunny spot and one that’s not too windy.

-- Prepare the soil where they will grow by removing weeds and adding peat-free compost.
+- Prepare the soil by removing weeds and adding peat-free compost.